Updated Work-Anon Meeting Guidelines and Format

 Work Anon Meeting Guidelines

-Welcome to the twice-monthly telephone meeting of WorkAnon.
+Welcome to the weekly telephone meeting of WorkAnon.
 My name is ____, grateful recovering Work-Anon, and the meeting chair for this evening.
 Work-Anon Family Groups are a fellowship of relatives and friends of workaholics who share their experience strength and hope in order to solve their common problems.
 We believe that work addiction is a family illness and that changed attitudes can aid recovery.

 Work-Anon is not allied with any sect, denomination, political entity, organization, or institution; does not engage in any controversy; neither endorses nor opposes any cause.
 There are no dues for membership.
 Work-Anon is self-supporting through its own voluntary contributions.